 Secondly, you have to reinforce your doors for maximum home security after SHFT.
 You will be surprised at the number of people who use the front or back door when entering your home illegally.

-In fact, according to 2020 burglary statistics, 34% use the front door and 22% using the back door.
+In fact, according to 2021 burglary statistics, 34% use the front door, and 22% using the back door.
 That is exactly why this should be one of your top priorities.

 You have to insert deadbolts or replace old deadbolts(you can find deadbolts here on Amazon for the lowest price).

-Then, replace your lockset door strike plate to an electronic door strike plate, install metal frames, add a steel conduit, and perhaps a few more enhancements for your front and back door(s).
+Then, replace your lockset door strike plate with an electronic door strike plate, install metal frames, add a steel conduit, and perhaps a few more enhancements for your front and back door(s).